 I must tell you I have mixed feelings about this place.

-Yes, it is the famous coffee shop where you feel like you stepped inside of a comic book.
-Yes, it is a great Instagrammable place and something you should at least try to see and put on your places to visit in Korea during the winter list.
+Yes, it is the famous coffee shop where you feel like you stepped inside a comic book.
+Yes, it is an excellent Instagrammable place and something you should at least try to see and put on your list of places to visit in Korea during the winter.

 But I felt it was very commercial, and not in a good way.

-First of all, we went all the way there only to find out it had moved on to a larger place.
+First, we went there only to find out it had moved on to a larger place.
 But there was no sign announcing that.

-Moving forward, as we arrived at the new location, a pretty big line was expecting us.
+As we arrived at the new location, an extensive line was waiting for us.
 We tried to wait patiently for our turn, but since it was winter and very cold, we just went to another place across the street from the comic fantasy cafe.

-Before we left we decided to just go on to the entrance and take a picture of the chair in front of the door.
-Someone came out and told us that we can only take pictures after we are seated at the table, but they are full at the moment.
-Ok, that’s not how you win your clients.
+Before we left, we decided to go to the entrance and take a picture of the chair in front of the door.
+Someone came out and told us that we could only take pictures after we were seated at the table, but they were full at the moment.
+Okay, that’s not how you win your clients.

 Address: South Korea, Seoul, Mapo-gu, Seongmisan-ro, 161-10 카페 1.5층